-- 2 hours 15 minutes, 60 marks - Reading, Directed Writing and Classical Chinese. - Candidates answer all the questions in three compulsory sections.
+- Paper 1: 50% of total mark: - o 2 hours 15 minutes, 60 marks - o Reading, Directed Writing and Classical Chinese - Candidates answer all the questions in three compulsory sections.
 Candidates write all their answers in the spaces provided on the question paper.
-Dictionaries may not be used.

-- 2 hours, 50 marks. - Written examination consists of two sections, section 1 is Argumentative/Discursive Writing, section 2 is Descriptive/Narrative Writing.
-Candidates answer two questions, one from each section. - Candidates write all their answers in the spaces provided on the question paper.
-Dictionaries may not be used.
+Dictionaries may not be used - Paper 2: 50% of total mark: - o 2 hours, 50 marks - Written examination consists of two sections, section 1 is Argumentative/Discursive Writing, section 2 is Descriptive/Narrative Writing.
+Candidates answer two questions, one from each section - Candidates write all their answers in the spaces provided on the question paper.
+Dictionaries may not be used